xwang2775/xwang2775.github.io/_pages/about.md

 Hi, I'm Xinyu Jessica Wang (王昕雨)! 👋

 I’m a first year PhD student in Computer Science at UW–Madison 🦡, passionate about Human-centered AI.
 I'm interested in designing adaptive AI agents that learn to collaborate and adapt through human interaction.
-I’m grateful to be working with [Bilge Mutlu](https://bmutlu.github.io/) and for the mentorship of senior student [Christine Lee](https://christineplee.github.io/) (Check out their works—you won’t regret it!).
+I’m grateful to be working with [Prof. Bilge Mutlu](https://bmutlu.github.io/) and for the mentorship of senior student [Christine Lee](https://christineplee.github.io/) (Check out their works—you won’t regret it!).

 I’m incredibly thankful to the amazing people who have inspired and guided me on this journey. 🙇‍♀️🎓